 Even after becoming aware of the consequences, this humorous line reveals that, while Midas still seeks to enjoy a physical relationship with his wife, his new gift means that he will be deprived of this pleasure.

 The stanza ends with Mrs Midas relaying the precautions she takes to protect the cat by locking it in the cellar and then moving the phone, but allowing the toilet to be changed into gold.

 Duffy then inserts a deliberate pause to imitate the speaker’s incredulity upon hearing how her husband has been

 granted a wish.
 The word ‘granted’ is a pun which is repeated to convey her opinion that, in general, people can and do make wishes but if they are going to be given, then of course her

 fool of a husband had to be the one to have his wish come true.

 She is truly aggrieved by this and goes on to explain the futility of such a wish since gold

 feeds no one.
-In doing so she exposes the inherent uselessness of gold and that it therefore has no real value.
+In doing so she exposes the inherent lack of real value of gold.